Superstition Springs Center: Anchors

-The anchors at the mall are Dillard's, JCPenney, and Macy's.
+The anchors at the mall are Dillard's and JCPenney.

 The Macy's location was built to be Broadway Southwest (the last store built by then owner Carter Hawley Hale).
 This location was halted during a hostile take over attempt by the Limited and sold off to Robinsons-May in 1994.

 In 2010, the former Mervyn's became a furniture store called Home Sleep Home, which went out of business.
 It was then divided up into two junior anchors.
 The lower level was replaced with a miniature golf course called Lunar Mini Golf and later Phoenix Sofa Factory.
 Phoenix Sofa Factory closed in October 2017, leaving the lower level vacant.
 The upper level became Sports Authority, which went out of business in 2016, and became Book Vault a year later.
 Book Vault closed on October 28, 2018, with Ross filling the space in 2019.

 On October 16, 2018, It was announced Sears would shutter as part of an ongoing plan to phase out of brick-and-mortar.
 Several prospective tenants have been in discussion.

-Part of the former auto center is expected to become Blink Fitness.
+On January 9, 2025, it was announced that Macy's would be closing as part of a plan to close 66 other locations nationwide leaving JCPenney and Dillard's as the only anchors left.
+Macy's closed on March 23, 2025.